TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/58 - Hebrews/Hebrews 12/Hebrews 12.24.md

 ---

-and to Jesus the mediator of a new covenant, and to the blood of sprinkling that speaketh better than [that of] Abel.
+to Jesus, the mediator of a new covenant, and to the blood of sprinkling that speaks better than that of Abel.